usds/justice40-tool/QUICKSTART.md

 > Note: This may take a while, possibly even an hour or two, since it has to build the containers and then download and process all the data.

 After it initializes, you should be able to open the application in your browser at [http://localhost:8000](http://localhost:8000).

+> Note: if you are seeing issues with port 5000 already in use, you may need to turn off AirPlay settings: https://nono.ma/port-5000-used-by-control-center-in-macos-controlce#:~:text=The%20process%20running%20on%20this,Receiver%20to%20release%20port%205000%20.